Originally Produced: June 2013 Updated: January 2019

 Although there is urgency to bend the Medicare cost curve, it is critical for cost containment efforts to go hand-in-hand with a focus on quality.
 Applying clinically nuanced strategies in benefit design presents an enormous opportunity for the Medicare program.
 V-BID can encourage the utilization of high-value providers and services and limit the use of services that are of potentially low-value, thus helping Medicare Advantage plans improve health and quality, enhance consumer engagement, and reduce costs.
 Allowing MA plans to utilize value-based insurance design principles will better serve beneficiaries in the long run.

-This brief is based on the May 2013 V-BIDHealth white paper, September 2015 CMS Announcement of the Medicare Advantage Value-Based Insurance Design Model Test, MA-V-BID Model Expansion, and Introduction of Senate Bill to Expand V-BID Medicare Demonstration to all 50 States.
+This brief is based on the May 2013 V-BIDHealth white paper, September 2015 CMS Announcement of the Medicare Advantage Value-Based Insurance Design Model Test, MA-V-BID Model Expansion, Introduction of Senate Bill to Expand V-BID Medicare Demonstration to all 50 States, and the CMS Medicare Part D Senior Savings Program Fact Sheet.

 For more information, please visit the V-BID Center Medicare/Medicare Advantage Initiative webpage.